martynbiz/php-validator/README.md

 $errors = $validator->getErrors();
 ```

-After validation, check if params are valid:
+After validation, check if data is valid:

 ```php
 $continue = $validator->isValid();
 ```

-Check if a params has been given.
+Check if a data has been given.
 Useful for checking checkboxes have been ticked:

 ```php
 $validator->check('name');